 1. The Great Outdoors

 Enjoying Colorado’s natural beauty is the most obvious budget-friendly option.
 Just-right temperatures year-round draw outdoor enthusiasts to our open lands and thousands of miles of trails for hiking, mountain biking, snowshoeing and cross-country skiing, wildlife watching, fishing and much more.
-Check out 99 Gorgeous Places on our interactive map for ideas on where to head first.
+Check out 99 Gorgeous Places, Quick Guide to Colorado National Parks and Magical Moments on Colorado's Public Lands for ideas on where to head first.

 2. National Wildlife Refuges